-OT 576: ASSISTIVE TECHNOLOGY & DESIGN APPLICATIONS
+OT 576: ASSISTIVE TECHNOLOGY & design

 This course focuses on the design and use of assistive technologies, adaptations, and environmental modifications to enhance performance, safety, and independence.
-Content includes opportunities for evaluating the evidence, fabrication, and adaptation.
+Content includes opportunities for fabrication and adaptation.
 Personal environments, community environments, and practice settings are analyzed for accessibility, necessary modifications, and compliance with legal requirements.
+Students develop evaluation and intervention plans for assistive technology based on case studies.
+Technology and telehealth applications for the healthcare provider is also explored